 Subsection (b)(8) permits disclosures of aggregate genetic information obtained as part of a health or genetic services program or a genetic monitoring program under Sections 9 or 10.
 This provision supplements GINA.

-1 2 3 Subsection (c) Notice to employee of disclosures.
-These limited requirements that an employment entity provide notice to an employee of disclosure of genetic information are 4 5 parallel to GINA.
+Subsection (c) Notice to employee of disclosures.
+This provision requires an employment entity to provide notice to an employee of disclosure of genetic information under limited circumstances when the employee or family member has not otherwise been notified.
+The subsection is parallel to GINA.
 42 U.S.C. § 2000ff-5(b)(3)(B), (b)(6) (Supp.
 II 2008).

-6 7 Subsection (d) Authorization for disclosure of genetic information.
-An employee or 8 employee's family member may request and authorize disclosure of their genetic information.
-9 This might happen, for example, if an employment entity possesses genetic information obtained as part of operating an employee wellness program that the employee would like to submit to a 10 third party.
-The general requirements for a valid authorization are the same as those for 11 authorizations of acquisition of genetic information or genetic testing under Section 14.
-The 12 authorization is relatively simple, but must describe the genetic information to be disclosed, 13 14 identify the person to whom the genetic information is to be disclosed, indicate how long the authorization is effective, and state that the individual is entitle to a copy of the authorization.
-If 15 16 the employment entity is a covered entity under HIPAA, however, it must comply with the 17 disclosure requirements of the HIPAA Privacy Rule.
-18 19 SECTION 21.
-FORM FOR AUTHORIZATION FOR DISCLOSURE OF 20 GENETIC INFORMATION.
-An authorization substantially in the following form, when 21 completed and signed, satisfies the authorization requirement in Section 20(d).
-22 AUTHORIZATION FOR DISCLOSURE OF GENETIC INFORMATION 23 I, , authorize to disclose Printed name Name of employment entity 24 25 26 27 my following genetic information Specific description of genetic information 28 29 30 Identity of person or entity to receive the disclosure 31 32 33 This authorization is for one disclosure only.
-34 35 This authorization continues in effect until I revoke it.
-36 This authorization continues in effect until .
-37 38 Date 39
+Subsection (d) Authorization for disclosure of genetic information.
+An employee or employee's family member may request and authorize disclosure of their genetic information.
+This might happen, for example, if an employment entity possesses genetic information obtained as part of operating an employee wellness program and the employee would like to submit it to a third party.
+The general requirements for a valid authorization are the same as those for authorizations of acquisition of genetic information or genetic testing under Section 14.
+The authorization is relatively simple, but must describe the genetic information to be disclosed, identify the person to whom the genetic information is to be disclosed, indicate how long the authorization is effective, and state that the individual is entitle to a copy of the authorization.
+If the employment entity is a covered entity under HIPAA, however, it must comply with the disclosure requirements of the HIPAA Privacy Rule.